 Access a wide range of documents that provide summary reports, statistical snapshots, highlighting key findings about Queensland's residents, community's and region.

-Time and time again, the people from .Id continue to create helpful tools that use Census data allowing you to easily gather in-depth information for local government areas and suburbs within Australia.
+The people from .ID continue to create helpful tools that use Census data allowing you to easily gather in-depth information for local government areas and suburbs within Australia.

-Tools such as Community Profiles, Populations Forecasts and Social Atlases are used by a diverse range of clients including: education providers, housing developers, retailers, health care providers, sporting organisations and many more to make confident decisions about when and where to locate their services based on demographic and economic evidence.
+Tools such as Community Profiles, Populations Forecasts and Social Atlases are used by a diverse range of clients including to make confident decisions about when and where to locate their services based on demographic and economic evidence.

-Find creative tools on the .id the population experts website.
+Find creative tools on the ID Consulting website.

 Are people moving into your area or away?
 Is the population getting older?
 Has the cost of housing gone up?

 The Guardian has developed another helpful tool; the Census Stories, allowing you to view how your town or suburb has changed over 10 years though easy to read information and charts.